Laws, Regulations & Policies

 - Homeland Security Presidential Directive/HSPD-7: Policy for Critical Infrastructure Identification, Prioritization, and Protection.
 This directive establishes a national policy for federal departments and agencies to identify and prioritize critical infrastructure and to protect them from terrorist attacks.

-- OMB Circular, A-123, Management Accountability and Control: Implements FMFIA by providing guidance to federal managers on improving accountability and effectiveness of federal programs and operations.
+- OMB Circular, A-123, Management Accountability and Control: Implements the Federal Managers Financial Integrity Act of 1982 by providing guidance to federal managers on improving accountability and effectiveness of federal programs and operations.

-- Privacy Act of 1974: Establishes a code of fair information practice that governs the collection, maintenance, use, and dissemination of personally identifiable information about individuals that is maintained in systems of records by federal agencies.
+- Privacy Act of 1974: Establishes a code of fair information practice that governs federal agencies’ collection, maintenance, use, and dissemination of individuals’ personally identifiable information.

-- HHS Security and Privacy Policies: Establishes department-wide information security policy for HHS and its operating divisions, including IHS.
+- HHS Security and Privacy Policies: Establish department-wide information security policy for HHS and its operating divisions, including IHS.

 - IHS Security and Privacy Policies: Establishes IHS-wide information security policies.